-You don't need to have Pap tests if you've had the vaccine
+Do you need to have Pap tests if you've had the vaccine?

 The availability of a vaccine to protect against human papillomavirus (HPV) is a great development and will further reduce Australia’s cervical cancer rates, however it is not a substitute for the Pap screen.
 Find out more...

 Heard by Sharon

 Does the Gardasil vaccine do more harm than good?

 Current evidence indicates the two vaccines developed to protect against human papillomavirus (HPV), Gardasil and Cervarix, are effective and safe to use.
 Find out more...

 Heard by Susie